Biden decides to oust Trump military academy board members | ExBulletin

 As an alum and a former naval officer, I believe that developing leaders capable of defending our country’s interests at sea.
 The USNA mission is not something that should be consumed by partisan politics.
 Apparently, President Biden feels differently. @WhiteHouse, posted Hiler on Twitter.

-Spicer, who now works for conservative news channel Newsmax, in his own social media post, criticized Biden for trying to end Trump’s appointments instead of focusing on stranded Americans left in #Afghanistan.
+Spicer, who works for conservative news channel Newsmax, in his own social media post, criticized Biden for trying to end Trump’s appointments instead of “focusing on stranded Americans left in #Afghanistan.”

+Later in Newsmax, Spicer accused Psaki of downplaying his military service and that of other veterans Trump appointed to boards.
+He said he intended to take legal action against the ruling.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.